brickineers/MelodyMapper/README.md

 If you encounter any issues please feel free to let us know.

-Download the MelodyMapper file.
-OR
-For faster download, you can download the .zip and unzip the file later.
+Download the MelodyMapper zip and unzip it
+Run the MelodyMapper executable